Cellular Automaton Simulator - Game of Life & Elementary CA

-Explore cellular automaton simulations: Conway's Game of Life and all 256 Elementary Cellular Automaton rules.
-Runs in your browser.
+Run Conway's Game of Life and all 256 Elementary Cellular Automaton rules in your browser.
+Set custom initial states and observe complex pattern generation.

 screen shot